RS-PYTHON/rs-server/docs/doc/users/functionalities.md

 Search Endpoint
 ---------------

-This endpoint retrieves a list of products from the CADU system for a specified station within a given time range and return a STAC compatible FeatureCollection response.
+This endpoint retrieves a list of CADUs from a specified station within a given time range and returns a response compatible with the SpatioTemporal Asset Catalog (STAC) format.

-The data pickup-point response is a OData formatted content which is then converted to STAC format inside rs-server using a configurable mapping between OData and STAC.
+The response from the data pickup-point is in OData format, which is then transformed into the STAC format within RS-Server using a configurable mapping between OData and STAC.
+The mapping file can be viewed to understand how the conversion is performed and to customize it if needed.
 The mapping file can be viewed [here](https://github.com/RS-PYTHON/rs-server/blob/develop/services/cadip/config/cadip_stac_mapper.json).

 ### API Reference